-In the Winelands uncover the impact of colonisation and its legacies.
-Explore 8,000 years of history and archaeology in a window-in-time museum housed in a 1740 wine cellar.
-Wander around the country’s premier wine estate and in contemporary gardens landscaped on the Dutch East India Company’s original template for its ”Halfway House”.
+In the Winelands uncover the impact of colonisation and its legacies – on the country’s premier wine estate, and in gardens landscaped on the Dutch East India Company’s original design, as well as a window-in-time museum housed in a 1740 wine cellar, explore 8,000 years of history/archaeology.

-Along the West Coast, gain insight into the San / Bushmen heritage and folklore from cultural interpreters who share their tracking skills, hunting methods and botanical know how; see where ‘Eve’ left her footprints in the sand some 117, 000 year ago; visit a site that contains the greatest diversity of five-million year old fossils in the world; and hear about shore line excavations that have revealed significant artefacts left by Middle and Late Stone Age inhabitants.
+Along the West Coast, gain insight into the San/Bushmen heritage and folklore at a dedicated culture & education centre.
+Then visit a site that contains the greatest diversity of five-million year old fossils in the world; and hear about shore line excavations that have revealed significant artefacts left by Middle and Late Stone Age inhabitants.
 Stay at a treasure trove of unparalleled rock art displays – some dating back 10,000 years, that’s a wildlife & environment award-winner and stylish refuge to boot.

 In Johannesburg visit a scene-setting museum that tracks human origins and journey out of Africa.
-Examine recent archaeological fossil finds that unlock our understanding of the genus Homo and his transition from pre-human to human made by headline-capturing palaeo-anthropologists.
+Examine recent archaeological fossil finds that unlock our understanding of the genus Homo and his transition from pre-human to human, made by headline-capturing palaeo-anthropologists.

-In the Cradle of Humankind explore an active dig in this World Heritage site containing some of the world’s most valuable fossils.
+The Cradle of Humankind is more than just stones and bones.It’s a World Heritage site containing some of the world’s most valuable fossils.
 On a private ‘fossil safari’ over rolling African grassland, be shown two famous dig sites that have enabled man to decode the span of evolution that stretches back some 3.5 million years.
-Contemplate the evidence that mankind’s African ancestors were using skills more advanced than mere stone tool-making some forty thousand years before Homo sapiens in Europe started decorating cave walls in France and Spain.
-Celebrate your last night under African skies reflecting on the words of Pliny ‘’Out of Africa ~ Always Something New’’.
+Contemplate evidence that mankind’s African ancestors were using skills more advanced than mere stone tool-making some forty thousand years before Homo sapiens in Europe began decorating cave walls in France and Spain.
+Celebrate your last night here, under African skies reflecting on the words of Pliny ‘’Out of Africa ~ Always Something New’’.

 Opt to visit Pinnacle Point caves near Mossel Bay that reveal the earliest evidence for modern human behaviour, guided by the archaeologist who discovered them.

-Or else, take a safari to Bostwana, for insights into the fast vanishing way of life of the Kalahari Bushmen, engaging with trackers as they offer a window into the past while sharing their ancient knowledge and survival skills.
+Or else, take a safari to Bostwana, for insights into the fast vanishing way of life of the Kalahari Bushmen, engaging with trackers as they offer a window into the past when sharing ancient know-how & survival skills.